p1kit/AllYouNeedIsAttention/README.md

 ## Introduction

 The "Attention Is All You Need" paper introduced the Transformer model, a novel architecture that leverages self-attention mechanisms to achieve state-of-the-art results in various NLP tasks.
-AllYouNeedIsAttention is a repository dedicated to providing an efficient and user-friendly implementation of the Transformer model, empowering users to explore and adapt it to their specific needs.

 ![Attention is All You Need Architecture](https://www.tensorflow.org/images/tutorials/transformer/transformer.png)